 As your children get older they will start asking you to buy more popular shoe brands such as Nike or Adidas.
 Use your parent best judgment and keep reminding your children why it’s important to wear cleats that fit properly.

-IMPORTANT TIP: It’s almost impossible for a kid to learn proper form in sneakers, due to the fact that most sneakers have a wedge.
+It’s almost impossible for children to learn proper form in sneakers, due to the fact that most sneakers have a wedge.
 If you pay close attention you will notice how almost all turf shoes and cleats are generally flat.
 When the coach says is the right time to wear cleats, go ahead and provide your child with a pair of well fitted soccer cleats.

 Do you have a child with a wide foot and can’t seem to find a pair of soccer cleats that fit?
 Did you know that soccer cleats came in wide and extra wide widths?
 Please share your thoughts below with your own experiences and if you have tried some of the brands I recommend, please let me know how they worked out for your child.